A Reactive Power Market for the Future Grid: State of Art of Reactive Power Compensation

 \subsection{Technical Solutions for Reactive-power Pricing}

 A wide variety of pricing and settlement methods for reactive power have been proposed in the literature.
 The survey in \cite{Wolgast_reactivereview} reviews various approaches such as optimization, machine learning, and game theory, and presents a discussion of different market structures including ancillary provisions.
-In this paper, we focus on energy markets, and leave the development of ancillary markets at the distribution level to future work.
+Another review paper compares approaches to ancillary services emphasizing distinctions in the relationship between real and reactive power, the use of LOC and capacity pricing, the grid model used, and the spatial and temporal pricing granularity \cite{jay_comprehensive_2021}.
+In this paper, we focus on energy markets, and leave the development of ancillary markets at the distribution level - such as those for voltage control applications - to future work.
 The survey in \cite{safari_reactive_2020} presents a review of both LOC-based and OPF-based methods for reactive power pricing schemes.
 These can loosely be distinguished into three categories as described in \cite{homaee_retail_2020} based on the relationship between real and reactive power pricing.
 The first category includes the cost-based methods mentioned above that keep reactive power as an independent ancillary service.
 The dynamics of real and reactive power are assumed to be decoupled allowing voltage control to be a secondary concern to that of balancing power.
 Control of voltage is assumed to be possible through regulation of PFs using large generators.
 This solution is predicated on transmission-level resources, and the assumptions of decoupled real and reactive power are violated when PFs dip below 0.95, a plausible occurrence for DERs.
 This is further exacerbated by the unbalanced physics of the distribution grid.